CCurl/MachineForth/README.md

 ## MF Process Flow
 The process flow in MF is very simple and minimal.
 "H" is the "here pointer", and "L" is the "last pointer".

-Notice that the input source is always compiled.
+The input source is always compiled.
+This is why some words are IMMEDIATE in MF.

 In repl(), at the end of each line:
-- If "L" changed, that means a new word was created, so it does NOT execute or reset "H".
-- Else, so reset "H" back to its initial value and execute what was compiled.
+- If "L" didn't change, reset "H" back to its initial value and execute what was compiled.
+- Othewise, "L" changed, meaning a word was created, so don't execute.

 Here is the relevant code:
 ```
 int parse(const char *cp) {
     in = (char*)cp;
     while (nextWord()) {
-        //printf("-re:%s-",wd);
-        if (isML(wd)) { continue; }
         if (isNum(wd)) { continue; }
         if (isWord(wd)) { continue; }
-        printf("-%s?-",wd);
+        if (isML(wd)) { continue; }
+        printf("-%s?-\n",wd);
         return 0;
     }
     return 1;